+Offered Bonds

-The Offered Bonds are Taxable Bonds; therefore, interest on the Offered Bonds is included in gross income for federal income tax purposes pursuant to the Code.
+Interest on the Offered Bonds is included in gross income for federal income tax purposes pursuant to the Code.

-The following discussion is a brief summary of certain United States federal income tax consequences of the acquisition, ownership and disposition of Offered Bonds by original purchasers of the Offered Bonds who are "U.S. Holders", as defined herein.
-This summary (i) is based on the Code, Treasury Regulations, revenue rulings and court decisions, all as currently in effect and all subject to change at any time, possibly with retroactive effect; (ii) assumes that the Offered Bonds will be held as "capital assets"; and (iii) does not discuss all of the United States federal income tax consequences that may be relevant to a U.S. Holder in light of its particular circumstances or to U.S. Holders subject to special rules, such as insurance companies, financial institutions, tax-exempt organizations, dealers in securities or foreign currencies, persons holding the Offered Bonds as a position in a "hedge" or "straddle", U.S. Holders whose functional currency (as defined in Section 985 of the Code) is not the United States dollar, U.S. Holders who acquire Offered Bonds in the secondary market, or individuals, estates and trusts subject to the tax on unearned income imposed by Section 1411 of the Code.
+The following discussion is a brief summary of certain United States Federal income tax consequences of the acquisition, ownership and disposition of Offered Bonds by original purchasers of the Offered Taxable Bonds who are "U.S. Holders," as defined herein.
+This summary does not discuss all of the United States federal income tax consequences that may be relevant to a U.S. Holder in light of its particular circumstances or to U.S. Holders subject to special rules.
+Owners of Offered Bonds should consult with their own tax advisors concerning the United States federal income tax and other consequences with respect to the acquisition, ownership and disposition of the Offered Bonds as well as any tax consequences that may arise under the laws of any state, local or foreign tax jurisdiction.

 Certain taxpayers that are required to prepare certified financial statements with certain regulatory or governmental agencies may be required to recognize income, gain and loss with respect to the Offered Bonds at the time that such income, gain or loss is taken into account on such financial statements instead of under the rules described below.
-U.S. Holders of Offered Bonds should consult with their own tax advisors concerning the United States federal income tax and other consequences with respect to the acquisition, ownership and disposition of Offered Bonds as well as any tax consequences that may arise under the laws of any state, local or foreign tax jurisdiction.

 Disposition and Defeasance.
 Generally, upon the sale, exchange, redemption, or other disposition (which would include a legal defeasance) of an Offered Bond, a U.S. Holder generally will recognize taxable gain or loss in an amount equal to the difference between the amount realized (other than amounts attributable to accrued interest not previously includable in income) and such U.S. Holder's adjusted tax basis in the Offered Bond.
 The Authority may cause the deposit of moneys or securities in escrow in such amount and manner as to cause the Offered Bonds to be deemed to be no longer outstanding under the Resolution (a "defeasance").
 (See "Defeasance" in "Summary of Certain Provisions of the Current Resolution").
 For federal income tax purposes, such defeasance could result in a deemed exchange under Section 1001 of the Code and a recognition by such U.S. Holder of taxable income or loss, without any corresponding receipt of moneys.
 In addition, the character and timing of receipt of payments on the Offered Bonds subsequent to any such defeasance could also be affected.
-The Written Determinations for the Offered Bonds will prohibit the defeasance of the Offered Bonds.

 Backup Withholding and Information Reporting.
-In general, information reporting requirements will apply to non-corporate U.S. Holders with respect to payments of principal, payments of interest, and the accrual of original issue discount and the proceeds of the sale of an Offered Bond before maturity within the United States.
-Backup withholding may apply to U.S. Holders of Offered Bonds under Section 3406 of the Code.
-Any amounts withheld under the backup withholding rules from a payment to a beneficial owner, and which constitutes over-withholding, would be allowed as a refund or a credit against such beneficial owner's United States federal income tax provided the required information is furnished to the Internal Revenue Service (the "IRS").
+In general, information reporting requirements will apply to non-corporate U.S. Holders with respect to payments of principal, payments of interest and the proceeds of the sale of an Offered Bond before maturity within the United States.
+Backup withholding may apply to U.S. Holders of Offered Bonds under Section

+3406 of the Code.
+Any amounts withheld under the backup withholding rules from a payment to a U.S. Holder, and which constitutes over-withholding, would be allowed as a refund or a credit against such U.S. Holder's United States federal income tax provided the required information is furnished to the Internal Revenue Service (the "IRS").